 Poor organisational culture can be evident in organisations for different reasons.
 The culture of an organisation can be broken down into workplace culture, particularly for small and medium sized enterprises (SME) who may only be operational in a handful of locations.
 This is important when assessing workplace culture as it allows the hierarchy of an SME to have greater control and accountability of an organisations culture in comparison to multinational enterprises (MNE).
 This is often referred to as a loss of cultural diversity.
 As the world has increased in cultural diversity, attitudes in the workplace have had to adapt to eliminate sexual discrimination and racism (Stainback, 2011).
 These forms of discrimination encompass wider issues around gender stereotypes, racial stereotypes and workplace ‘banter’.

 Cases of discrimination, racism and bullying continue to be present in many workplace cultures and can constrain the strategic development of an organisation.
 As aforementioned by Schein (1985), the cultural element of an organisation is seen as the most challenging aspect to change.
 Poor organisational culture can cause internal toxicity and lead to a reduction in productivity by employees.
-If these environments are not eradicated, there can be negative effects to an organisations long term successes and prosperity (Anjum et al., 2018).
+If these environments are not eradicated, there can be negative effects to an organisation’s long term successes and prosperity (Anjum et al., 2018).

 In addition to creating internal problems, poor organisational culture can create negative public opinion regarding an organisation.
 This is concurrent with the view held by Hald et al. (2020:1), who believe organisational culture is ‘a key factor in large-scale and avoidable institutional failures’ such as corruption and accidents.
 These views form part of a wider understanding on how organisational failure occurs and the constraints this can place on organisations.